aprakas2/spanqit/README.md

 cd spanqit/
 mvn install
 ```
+>**Note:** Spanqit requires Java 8

-Afterwards, add the following dependency to your project(s) pom files:
+You will then be able to add the following dependency to your project(s) pom files:
 ```
 <dependency>
 	<groupId>pers.mprakash.rdf</groupId>